Wuhazua/Portfolio/README.md

 - Portfolio gallery using React Suspense
 - Dynamic theme support

-Feel free to explore the code and check out the portfoli
+Feel free to explore the code and check out the portfolio